NEXT.cc is a collaborative effort by principals, practitioners, teachers, architects, artists, and students.

 Sonya studied Lighting Design at Parsons The New School building upon her BA in Architecture from Taiwan.
-She completed an MFA in Interior Architecture at The School of the Art Institute of Chicago.
+She then completed an MFA in Interior Architecture at The School of the Art Institute of Chicago.
 Interested in the mix of eastern and western architecture, interior architecture, and lighting in new and innovative spatial experiences, she embeds social and environmental issues throughout her design projects.
 Working between Taiwan and the US, Sonya contributes journeys and introduces NEXT.cc’s Eco Web to Taiwanese schools.
 She works as a lighting designer on varied space types including aviation, residential, office, and hospitality worldwide.
 Her lighting projects focus on providing sufficient illumination, reflecting and respecting architectural elements, and creating atmosphere.
 Sonya’s website ChinyunLai.

 Rebecca Lecey, Information Management Assistant, Workshops

 Rebecca assists with the teacher and student workshops for NEXT.cc.
 An Associate Designer with Soucie Horner, Chicago, she is a graduate of The University of Wisconsin-Milwaukee, studying in Chicago and Paris, before completing a Bachelor of Science in Architecture with a minor in Art History.
 She is preparing for graduate school followed by professional licensing.
 Her studies, travels, and experiences are just a glimpse of what’s ahead in her future for working with design.